 For people who develop symptoms of Hashimoto's thyroiditis, such as hypothyroidism or goiter, a sound nutritional program should be considered before using thyroid hormone/drug therapy.

 Hyperthyroidism is a condition in which the thyroid gland is overactive and makes excessive amounts of thyroid hormone.
-If your thyroid gland makes too much T4 and T3, this is defined as hyperthyroidism.
+If your pituitary gland makes too little TSH causing your thyroid to make too much triiodothyronine (T3) and thyroxine (T4), this is defined as hyperthyroidism.

 Common symptoms of hyperthyroidism include: